Empowering more solar

 - maintain a safe, reliable and affordable electricity supply

 - support achievement of South Australia's renewable energy goals.

 When will it be offered?

-SA Power Networks is running a world-leading ARENA-funded trial in collaboration with leading inverter manufacturers and technology companies from mid-2021.
+SA Power Networks is running a world-leading ARENA-funded 12 month trial in collaboration with leading inverter manufacturers and technology companies from 23 September 2021.
 We’re working with solar sellers, installers and many others in the industry before, during and after the trial to ensure success.

-Flexible Exports will be offered at first to new and upgrading solar customers who are connecting to significantly overloaded parts of the network (your installer will be able to tell you if you are eligible).
+Flexible Exports will be offered at first to new and upgrading solar customers who are connecting to significantly overloaded parts of the network served by the Sheidow Park substation.
+This area initially includes parts of Hallett Cove, Sheidow Park, Trott Park, Reynella, Old Reynella, Reynella East, O’Halloran Hill and Happy Valley, and more into the future.
+Your installer will be able to tell you if you are eligible.
 Following the trial, we are planning to provide Flexible Exports as a standard connection option for other new and upgrading solar customers.

 Customers will be able to opt in for Flexible Exports as an alternative to reduced fixed export limits, provided they select equipment that is listed as compatible with the Flexible Exports option.
 Your solar installer will let you know if you are being offered this new connection option based on your location.
 We anticipate this will affect less than 2% of solar applications in the first year.